Climb Mera Peak, Island Peak and the Amphu Labtsa

 Mera Peak: When climbed via the normal route on the north face, Mera is not a technically difficult peak, rarely steeper than 30 degrees, except for the final climb to the summit where fixed lines are used to safeguard this last 30 or 40 metres.
 Ski sticks provide the best possible assistance in soft snow conditions and a single walking axe is all that is required if conditions are firmer.
 Although any climbing at these altitudes is strenuous and exhausting, our proven acclimatisation programme and our use of a high camp at 5800 metres will give you the best possible chance of reaching the summit.
 The approximate Alpine grade of Mera Peak would be 'F'.

 Amphu Labtsa pass: This is more technical than Mera or Island Peak.
-It will be necessary to surmount a series of ice steps (safeguarded by a fixed line) to reach the rocky crest, and from the top you will make an abseil or a lower of around 35 metres (120 feet) to reach fixed lines which are used to safeguard the final descent of approximately 300 metres (1000 feet) over 30 - 40 degree snow and rock to easier slopes.
-The approximate Alpine grade of the Amphu Labtsa pass would be 'D'
+It will be necessary to surmount a series of ice steps (safeguarded by a fixed line) to reach the rocky crest, and from the top you will make a descent on a safety rope, around 35 metres to reach fixed lines which are used to safeguard the final descent of approximately 300 metres over 30 - 40 degree snow and rock to easier slopes.
+The approximate Alpine grade of the Amphu Labtsa pass would be 'PD/PD+'

 If you are in any doubt as to your capability for these climbs, please contact the KE office.